Optimising cost vs accuracy of decentralised analytics in fog computing environments: Distributed learning algorithms

-In the beginning, the centre broadcasts an initial estimate of the solution $\tilde{w}_{t}$ to all the devices (Alg.\ref{alg:dsvrg} line 3).
-Each of them computes in parallel the new gradient over all data points contained in their local datasets and sends it back to the centre (Alg. \ref{alg:sssvrg} lines 2-4).
-Gradients are essentially functions of the losses on the local datasets, which are used (as shown in the following) to update the weights.
-Specifically, in general the higher the loss, the higher the values of gradients, the higher the ``adjustments" to be made to the weights.
-The centre collects all gradients and computes their average, $\tilde{h}_{t}$ (Alg.\ref{alg:dsvrg} lines 4-5).
-At this point, the centre selects a single device $k$ and sends to it the average gradient $\tilde{h}_t$ (Alg.\ref{alg:dsvrg} line 6).
-Device $k$ updates its local estimate of the weights using equation (\ref{eq:wupdate}) (Alg. \ref{alg:sssvrg} line 6), whose meaning we explain next.
-Then, it computes the new global current estimate of the weights $\tilde{w_t}$ (using Eq.~\ref{eq:wgupdate}) and sends it to the centre (Alg.\ref{alg:sssvrg} lines 7-8).
-Finally the centre is rotated (line 8 of Alg. \ref{alg:dsvrg}).
+At the beginning ($r=0$), the centre broadcasts an initial estimate of the solution $\tilde{w}_{r}$ to all the devices.
+Each of them computes in parallel the new gradient over all data points contained in their local datasets and sends it back to the centre.
+The centre computes the average gradient $\tilde{h}_{r}$ from those collected by the client devices.
+At this point, the centre selects a single device $k$ and sends to it the average gradient $\tilde{h}_r$.
+Device $k$ updates for $T$ local iterations its local estimate of the weights $w_{r,t}^{(k)}$ using Eq.~(\ref{eq:wupdate}) and the current estimate of the global model as in Equation (\ref{eq:wgiter}), whose meaning we explain next.
+Then, it computes the new global model $\tilde{w}_{r+1}$ (using Eq.~\ref{eq:wgupdate}) and sends it to the centre.
+Finally the centre is rotated, i.e., the centre changes in a round robin fashion.